JAEGER2K/lenie/README.md

 as well.
 While it is not necessary for *lenie* to work, you probably also want your webserver to read from that very directory.
 Examples would be */data/www* or */srv/www*.

+**NOTE** that you should not point two lenie-blogs to the same www directory as they *will* overwrite each others HTML files.

 ### On the client side...
 ... you simply clone a git repository from a remote where *lenie* has been set up.
 If the remote is at */home/myuser/myblog* on *myserver.net* to which you have ssh access and you are on your